Los Angeles Truck Accident Lawyers

 - Poorly secured load

-There are several parties that may be liable where a trucking accident is concerned.
-These can include such parties as the truck driver, the trucking company, the crew that loaded the truck, the manufacturer of security ties, the city or town in which the accident occurred, the trucking manufacturer, the truck owner if different from the truck driver, and more.
-There is a lot to consider when you’ve been involved in a trucking accident.
-Don’t hesitate to reach out to Wilshire Law Firm if you’ve been involved in a trucking accident.
+Trucking accidents are very different from ordinary car accidents.
+For starters, truck drivers often belong to large trucking companies, unions, or are independent contractors.
+It’s common for claims to involve several parties.
+These can include the truck driver, the trucking company, the crew that loaded the truck, the manufacturer of security ties, the city or town in which the accident occurred, the trucking manufacturer, the truck owner if different from the truck driver, and more.

 Damages and Claim Options

-In many cases, all damages eligible in a trucking accident are recouped.
-This is because of the numerous channels and parties that can be held responsible for such an accident.
-In traditional accidents, one party and perhaps their insurance company is liable, but in the trucking industry so many parties are potentially liable that payments can come from multiple sources; although, we should point out that victims or their families are never awarded more than the damages submitted.
+In traditional accidents, one party and perhaps their insurance company is liable, but in the trucking industry, so many parties are potentially liable that payments can come from multiple sources.

-Personal injury law can be difficult to navigate, but when you work with the experienced team at Wilshire Law Firm, you can rest easy knowing that we have your best interest at heart and know how difficult the situation is for you and your family.
-We can present you with all your options and ensure you have the best chance of recovering damages related to a trucking accident in California.
+A trucking accident claim is extremely difficult to navigate on your own, but when you work with the experienced truck accident team at Wilshire Law Firm, you can rest easy knowing that we have your best interests at heart.
+We know how difficult the situation is for you and your family.
+We’ll lay everything out for you clearly and with full transparency.
+We want to ensure that you receive the maximum compensation possible for your trucking accident in California.

-What to Do if You’ve Been in a Trucking Accident in Los Angeles
+What to Do if You’ve Been in a Trucking Accident in the Los Angeles Area

-As with any accident, shock and horror tend to set in fast, and it can be difficult to think straight during dire times.
-The sheer size of a semi truck accident can create another level of disbelief and make it even more difficult to process what has happened.
-Taking the time to consider your options is important when it comes to pursuing a trucking accident case, but there are a number of things you should and shouldn’t do following an accident.
-We’ve outlined them here for your consideration and to help you navigate the first few days following an accident with a big rig in California.
+It’s normal to be in a state of shock in the immediate aftermath of an accident.
+The sheer size of a big rig accident can make it difficult to process what has happened and think straight.
+There are a number of things you should and shouldn’t do.
+We’ve outlined them here for your consideration and to help you navigate the first few days following an accident involving a big rig.